By Sandi Gohn

 “They tell me, with a great deal of pride, that this USO center will have everything which the men’s USO center has, plus a few feminine touches, such as a laundry, attractive curtains and bedspread in the rooms … I look forward to having an opportunity to see this club the first time I am able to go to Detroit.”

-Hawaii also boasted several woman-focused USO locations, to include the USO Service Women’s Lounge, located in the Honolulu YWCA building, and a club simply called “Hui Welina,” which was located at the late Hawaiian Princess Kawananakoa’s home.
+Hawaii also boasted several woman-focused USO locations, including the USO Service Women’s Lounge, located in the Honolulu YWCA building, and a club simply called “Hui Welina,” which was located at the late Hawaiian Princess Kawananakoa’s home.

 Interestingly, these Hawaiian lounges were staffed collectively by USO employees and volunteers from 15 area sororities.